Emigrants with property in Germany

 Buying property in Switzerland 🇨🇭

-But perhaps you are thinking about buying a property in Switzerland after moving here.
-Although Switzerland is predominantly a country of tenants, property has also established itself as a sought-after and, above all, secure investment opportunity in this country.
+But perhaps you are thinking of buying a property in Switzerland after you move here.
 But what do you need to bear in mind when buying a house in Switzerland?

 The first question that quickly arises is whether a purchase licence is required.
 According to the Swiss Federal Administration, this is to prevent Swiss land from falling into foreign hands.
 However, not all foreign nationals need a permit; the decisive factor is the nationality and residence status of the foreign national.
 As a German emigrant in Switzerland with a B permit, you have the advantage that you have the same rights as Swiss nationals when buying property and therefore do not need a special purchase permit to buy a flat, house or plot of land.